marcohool/react-draggable-scroll/README.md

 # react-draggable-scroll

-react-draggable-scroll is a React package that provides the ability to scroll by just dragging.
+react-draggable-scroll is a React package that provides the ability to scroll by dragging the content.
 It is largely based on [react-scroll-ondrag](https://github.com/dotcore64/react-scroll-ondrag), but cleaned up and with added functionality to support draggable scroll for mobile.

 ## Installation